KKONZ/beautiful-jekyll/_posts/2020-05-27-Bert Embeddings.md

 ## Document Similarity

+The goal of this project is to create a context aware model for topic modeling.
+Traditional NLP methodologies lack the capacity to differentiate a word used for different purposes.

+## Bert Model

-* Huggingface, pre-trained model released by Google that ran for many, many hours on Wikipedia and Book Corpus, a dataset containing +10,000 books of different genres
+* Huggingface pre-trained model released by Google that ran for many, many hours on Wikipedia and Book Corpus, a dataset containing +10,000 books of different genres

 * can use these models to extract high quality language features from your text data, or you can fine-tune these models on a specific task

 ### Yelp data/preprocessing

 * Subset reviews to those containing restaurante businesses and have the word pizza in the review.